 A special circumstances room is available for students with particular study concerns such as a disability or health problem or unavoidable clash.

-Illness during an examination
+Illness during an assessment

 - Taking a few minutes out and carrying on when they feel better, but with no extra time.